-Request a free expert case review & chat with our Principal by calling us on 1800 266 801, starting a live chat (icon in bottom right of screen) or requesting a call back using the form below.
+Request a free expert case review & chat with our senior burn injury claim lawyers by calling us on 1800 266 801, starting a live chat (icon in bottom right of screen) or requesting a call back using the form below.
 Durng the free consulation they will explain the claims process and assess your rights to a burn injury payout.

 A burn injury occurs when some or all layers of skin cells are destroyed either by a hot liquid, solid or flame.
 Burns may also be caused by exposure to welding flashes, ultraviolet or infrared radiation, radioactivity, electricity, or caustic chemicals.

 A burn may be relatively minor or it may result in life threatening complications depending on its extent and severity.
 Burns are rated as first, second or third degree burns, third being the most serious and penetrating the full thickness of the skin as well as underlying tissue, muscle, bone and organs.

 Burn injuries commonly arise in the following situations: